This post is part of the gRPC: the good and the bad series.

 This is both a strength and weakness of protobufs.
 This concept is super easy to define in protobuf but in practice, the code to properly implement this can be cumbersome and error-prone.
 And while Google, the creator of gRPC, has figured out solutions for their APIs, the lack of a standardized approach leaves others to reinvent the wheel.

 You might be thinking “Google uses gRPC in most of their APIs so obviously they’ve done this” and you’d be right.
 They actually have a gRPC and HTTP version for downloading (potentially large) files.
-We can compare the gRPC and HTTP version directly and gRPC is BY FAR more complex.
-Go ahead compare the linked code.
+We can compare the gRPC and HTTP versions directly and gRPC is BY FAR more complex.
+Go ahead and compare the linked code.
 I’ll wait.

 ded internet theory